Premier League Goal of the Month

 The Premier League Goal of the Month is an association football award that recognises the player who is deemed to have scored the best Premier League goal each month of the season from August to April.
 The winner is chosen by a combination of an online public vote, which contributes to 10% of the final tally, and a panel of experts.

 At the end of the season, the nine monthly winners are put forward for the Premier League Goal of the Season, which is chosen using the same method, although the 2016–17 award featured, and indeed was won by, a goal from May which did not go to a vote.

-The award was introduced for the 2016–17 season and is currently known by its sponsored name, the Budweiser Goal of the Month.
+The award was introduced for the 2016–17 season as the Budweiser Goal of the Month by its sponsored name for eight seasons; since the 2024–25 season it has been known as the Guinness Goal of the Month.